MineBotTW/Mine-Bot-Terms/Terms/en-US/Mine Team Terms.md

 # Mine Team Terms

 1. "Team member" in these terms refers to members who have joined Mine Team, regardless of whether they are interns or regular members.
-2. "Lead Developer" refers to Lmantw.
+2. "Lead Developer" refers to LmanTW.
 3. By joining Mine Team, you agree to abide by the Mine Team Terms of Mine Bot.

 ## Code of Conduct